abc8747/isqx/README.md

 - N = kg · m · s⁻²
 ```

-Internally, the basic formatter uses `isq.Visitor` to traverse each node in
+Internally, the basic formatter uses `isqx.Visitor` to traverse each node in
 post-order.
 You can pass in your own formatter as long as it adheres to the
-`isq.Formatter` protocol.
+`isqx.Formatter` protocol.

 A $\LaTeX$ formatter is WIP.